 The 2030 Agenda challenges stakeholders to think and work differently, particularly in light of its transformative elements, such as the focus on leaving no one behind, intergenerational equity, planetary boundaries, human rights, and inclusivity and partnership.
 To do so, individuals and organizations across society require new capacities to integrate all dimensions of sustainable development in their work, partner across sectors, and monitor, evaluate and report on efforts in line with SDG targets and indicators.
 Importantly, capacity development is featured in target 17.9 under SDG 17 on partnerships for the goals through a commitment to enhancing international support for effective and targeted capacity building in developing countries.

 The development of new capacities is not automatic, however.
 Organizations across society as well as citizens, including individuals from historically marginalized groups, require support to facilitate effective contributions to the 2030 Agenda.
 This challenge is recognized in VNR reports and demonstrated by the range of guidance documents and tools developed since the adoption of the agenda.

-This policy brief outlines emerging standard and good practices with respect to capacity development for 2030 Agenda implementation with the aim of informing Canada's approach.
+This policy brief outlines emerging standard and good practices with respect to capacity development for 2030 Agenda implementation.
 It focuses on good practices in terms of supporting non-state actors and complements the sister brief in this series that addresses capacity development for government institutions in the context of localization.
-It is based on a review of country reporting to the United Nations Highlevel Political Forum on Sustainable Development over 2016-18 through Voluntary National Review (VNR) reports, which collectively serve as a key element of international follow-up and review of 2030 Agenda implementation.
-Also, interviews were carried out with civil society organizations in 11 countries to complement and validate information presented in VNR reports.
-In addition to identifying emerging practices, the brief provides an overview of key considerations for the Canadian context and concludes with recommendations for Canada.
-An annex with detailed information on the specific good practices highlighted in this brief serves as a useful resource for the Government of Canada and other stakeholders interested in the adoption and promotion of good practices for 2030 Agenda implementation.
+It is based on a review of country reporting to the United Nations High-level Political Forum on Sustainable Development over 2016-18 through Voluntary National Review (VNR) reports, which collectively serve as a key element of international follow-up and review of 2030 Agenda implementation.
+Also, interviews were carried out with civil society organizations in 111 countries to complement and validate information presented in VNR reports.
+The brief provides an overview of emerging practices along with recommendations on how governments can improve their efforts.
+An annex with detailed information on the specific good practices highlighted in this brief serves as a useful resource for governments and other stakeholders keen to adopt and promote good practices for 2030 Agenda implementation.

 What is a good practice?

-TRANSFORMATIVE ELEMENTS OF THE 2030 AGENDA
+O TRANSFORMATIVE ELEMENTS OF THE 2030 AGENDA

 A good practice is an activity or approach that demonstrates incorporation of one or more of the transformative elements of the 2030 Agenda.
 The agenda is human rights-based and focuses on the inclusion of, and change for, the poorest and most vulnerable by promoting their inherent dignity and human rights through efforts to leave no one behind.
 Efforts are informed by inclusivity, solidarity and participation.
 The 2030 Agenda is universal in that it applies to all countries and people.
-The economic, social and environmental pillars of the 2030 Agenda are of equal importance, with the SDGs being integrated and indivisible-achievements under any one goal are linked to progress on others
+The economic, social and environmental pillars of the 2030 Agenda are of equal importance, with the SDGs being integrated and indivisible-achievements under any one goal are linked to progress on others.
+Implementation of the agenda should occur with respect for planetary boundaries and inter-generational responsibility, recognizing the need to protect the planet's resources now and for future generations.
+Good practices respect the aspirational nature of the 2030 Agenda, demonstrably moving beyond standard practices or business-as-usual approaches.
+Finally, the 2030 Agenda is grounded in commitments to transparency and accountability.

-Interviews were carried out with civil society organizations from the following countries: Bangladesh, Bhutan, Canada, Hungary, Indonesia, Latvia, Nepal, Nigeria, Uganda, Vietnam and Zimbabwe.
+1 Interviews were carried out with civil society organizations from the following countries: Bangladesh, Bhutan, Canada, Hungary, Indonesia, Latvia, Nepal, Nigeria, Uganda, Vietnam and Zimbabwe.
 This brief also includes a number of good practices based on VNR reports for other countries, but it should be noted that information for these countries could not be validated beyond additional Web-based searches.